Dog Park Ā» Doggozine Ā» Why Do Dogs Like Bad Smells and Why They Roll In It?

 Safety First, Check for Injuries than Remove the Excess Spray

 Before you begin the de-skunking process, it’s important to ensure your own safety.
-Skunk spray can irritate your eyes and skin, so it’s essential to wear protective gloves and eyewear.
+Skunk spray can irritate your eyes and skin, so it’s essential to wear protective gloves and eye wear.
 Additionally, keep your dog away from your face to avoid any contact with the skunk spray.

 While skunk spray is unpleasant, it’s important to check your dog for any injuries or signs of distress.
 If you notice any wounds or unusual behavior, contact your veterinarian immediately.